 Criminal Background Checks

 As required by law, all individuals working or volunteering at the School will be required to submit to a criminal background investigation.
 No condition or activity will be permitted that may compromise the School’s commitment to the safety and the well-being of students taking precedence over all other considerations.
 Conditions that preclude working at the School include conviction of a controlled substance or sex offense, or a serious or violent felony.
-Additionally, should an employee, during their employment with the School, be charged or convicted of any offense, the employee must immediately report the charge or such a conviction to the Managing Director of Human Resources.
+Additionally, should an employee, during their employment with the School, be charged or convicted of any offense, the employee must immediately report the charge or such a conviction to the Director of Human Resources.

 Tuberculosis Testing